jjYBdx4IL/ReaperThemeHackDll/README.md

 * Find the built dll and withdll.exe, and copy them with runwithdll.cmd to your Reaper installation directory.
 Adjust the script if needed.
 * The Reaper installation folder must be user-writable because the DLL will create a default .ini file alongside.
+INI color defaults are optimized for the rLive Reaper theme.

 # Limitations